 So these are the hard facts:

-• Male factor issues account for 40% of all cases of infertility (London Centre of Sciences);
+• Male factor issues account for 40% of all cases of infertility (National Institut For Health & Care Excellence);

-• Studies have reported a 50-60% decline in sperm count in the last 50 years (NHS);
+• Studies have reported a 50-60% decline in sperm count in the last 50 years (British Medical Journal);

 • High rates of depression, anxiety, suicidal tendencies and a strong conceptualization of grief affects those dealing with infertility (World Health Organisation);